 refugees to ecumenism.
 In the course of his work, Paul has been trapped in

 combat, tear-gassed and shot at, taken prisoner by soldiers, beaten by

 police, and gotten sick from what he calls "every intestinal disorder

 known to modern science."
-He's also had what he terms the
+Yet he's also had what he terms the

 "privilege of witnessing the poor become subjects of their own history

 rather than the objects of someone else's history."

 "I often write about what people of faith are doing to empower people at